checkstyle/checkstyle/README.md

 - Our [Google Groups Forum](https://groups.google.com/forum/?hl=en#!forum/checkstyle) is a mailing list for discussion and support; however, we may be slow to respond there.

-## Project Reports
+## Javadoc

-Take a look at our [project reports](https://checkstyle.org/project-reports.html) to see our API documentation and test reports.
+Take a look at our [javadoc](https://checkstyle.org/apidocs/index.html) to see our API documentation.

 ## Sponsor Checkstyle